 Where should you look for voluntourism events?
 Well, they are literally everywhere in the Internet.
 Join travel or volunteer groups in Facebook or forums.
 For starters, you can check the Facebook page of Volunteer Opportunities – Philippines.
 Or better yet, you can ask your friends if anyone is interested to organize one for your next get-away.

 Here’s a video from our very first outreach in Jomalig Island.
-You can see other videos here.

 You can also check out our group Alon ng Pag-asa.
 We are open for volunteers and continually looking for kind-hearted individuals to provide supplies in our missions or help out in scouting for new beneficiaries and planning our itineraries.
 (Update 2020: We are no longer active in this group, as we’re quite busy with our personal commitments.
 However, you may still get in touch with them for voluntourism events.)

 P.S.
 Voluntourism is a complex subject.
 As above, I recommend starting in your local backyard first.
 If you plan on being a volunteer abroad, it’s best to do your research first and analyze the possible impacts of your voluntourism trip.

 What do you think about voluntourism?
 Please share if you have any experience joining a voluntourism event here in the Philippines!